-As part of our commitment to supporting venues all across the UK, we have a pool of regions and nations based film marketers that work on film campaigns.
+As part of our commitment to supporting venues all across the UK, we have a pool of regional and nationwide based film marketers that work on film campaigns.

 Their focus is on increasing the profile of titles and their visibility within their area as well as assist with in-venue marketing and event opportunities.